Oh it is so confusing out there with all these arguments about what is the healthiest diet!

 But should you go vegan long-term?

 Studies indicate that 92% of vegans are deficient in vitamin B12, compared to 77% of vegetarians and 11% of omnivores.
 B12 is from animal sources only and can be synthesized by bacteria found on grass and in the soil.
-We synthesize B12 in our colon but it is too low in the gut to be bioavailable (and levels of B12 in marmite and nutritional yeast just aren’t high enough!).
-Fortunately, it takes a long time to become deficient in B12 but it should be noted that for an accurate test for B12 status, ‘active’ B12 should be measure – not just serum levels, which only reflect the most sever B12 deficiency by which time damage to health may be irreversible.
+We synthesize B12 in our colon but it is too low in the gut to be bioavailable.
+Levels of B12 in marmite and nutritional yeast just aren’t high enough!
+Fortunately, it takes a long time to become deficient in B12.
+It should be noted that for an accurate test for B12 status, ‘active’ B12 should be measure – not just serum levels, which only reflect the most sever B12 deficiency by which time damage to health may be irreversible.

 Iodine is also an area of concern as our main source is from dairy although it can be obtained in very high levels from certain sea vegetables such as kelp.